Skip to content

 tsx

-const data = await fetchUser(id);
+const data = await fetchUser(userId);

-For data fetching, prefer using state(async () => ...)
+For data fetching, prefer using use(async () => ...)
 (Resources) instead of manual effects.

 Released under the MIT License.